tidyverse/forcats/cran-comments.md

 ## revdepcheck results

-We checked 212 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 231 reverse dependencies (228 from CRAN + 3 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+We saw 2 new problems:

+* epikit
+* stevemisc

+Both maintainers were notified on Jan 12 (~2 week ago) and supplied with patches.

- * We failed to check 0 packages
+We failed to check 3 packages

+* genekitr     (NA)
+* OlinkAnalyze (NA)
+* SCpubr       (NA)